Green-Software-Foundation/if-plugins/src/lib/sci-o/README.md

 where `O` = operational emissions, `E` = energy in kWh, and `I` = grid carbon intensity.

-In the IEF implementation the calculation is expressed using the following terms:
+In the IF implementation the calculation is expressed using the following terms:

 ```
 o = (energy * grid/carbon-intensity)